-It is critically important that each Sunday morning we come prepared to worship God.
-Of course, Sunday morning is not the only time we worship God, but there is something special about corporate worship and we need to come prepared to meet God.
-Here are some practical suggestions I came across in a sermon John Piper preached almost 20 years ago, on September 22,1991.
+It is critical that each Sunday morning we come prepared to worship God.
+Of course, Sunday morning is not the only time we worship God, but there is something special about corporate worship which is why our preparation is vital.
+Here are some practical suggestions I came across in a sermon John Piper preached almost 20 years ago, on September 22, 1991.
 His text was Amos 4:4-13 and the title of the sermon was Prepare to Meet Your God.

 1. Begin Orienting Your Heart on Saturday Night